MagnierHugo/UI-UX/README.md

 In this demo you can pickup items in both hands and interact with several kitchen furniture to make the recipe of your dreams.

 You have access to:
-- a frdige which generate unlimited items to let you cook as much as you want.
+- a fridge which generate unlimited items to let you cook as much as you want.
 - a magic crates that spawn items at random
 - a crates with items
 - a worktop that lets you place an item onto it if you need a free hand